philipwolfe/CTOToolbox/Annual Checklist.md

 # March is Network month
 - Review firewall policies
   - Inbound rules - are they up to date and documented well?
-Are their countries to geo-block/allow?
+Are there countries to geo-block/allow?
 - Test firewall policies
   - Allowed tests: Use an IP address that should be allowed to access the resource and validate.
   - Denied tests: Use an IP address that should be denied access to the resource and validate.